SUPERINTIALD/PerfectHouseFinder/README.md

 - **Natural Language Processing**: Enable users to interact with the system using natural language queries to refine their home search.
 - **Customizable Filters**: Allow users to set specific criteria based on their preferences to receive tailored results.
 - **Visualization**: Provide visual insights into data to help users make informed decisions.
+- **ARIMA/SARIMA/MonteCarlo**: Prediction for housing prices using time series and montecarlo.

 ## Technologies Used